2023 Most Popular Criminal Justice & Corrections Master's Degree Schools in Texas

 Women make up 63% of the criminal justice majors at the school.

-The University of Texas Rio Grande Valley did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a master’s degree.
-It came in at #6 on the list.
-UT Rio Grande Valley is a very large public school located in the medium-sized city of Edinburg.
+With a ranking of #6, The University of Texas Rio Grande Valley did quite well on this year’s most popular schools for criminal justice and corrections students working on their master’s degree.
+UT Rio Grande Valley is a fairly large public school located in the midsize city of Edinburg.

 About 46% of the students majoring in criminal justice at the school are women while 54% are male.

-University of North Texas landed the #7 spot in the 2023 rankings for the most popular master’s degree criminal justice and corrections programs.
+University of North Texas came in at #7 in this year’s edition of the Most Popular Criminal Justice & Corrections Master’s Degree Schools in Texas ranking.
 Located in the midsize city of Denton, UNT is a public college with a fairly large student population.

 Women make up 78% of the criminal justice majors at the school.